sarafiskray/sarafiskray.github.io/pubadv.md

 </p>

 **Project Description:**
-The Landlord Watchlist is a project created by the NYC Office of the Public Advocate with the goal of exposing bad landlords throughout the city.
-The website uses city data to show landlords by address and number of housing violations.
-While working at the office, I wrote code in Python for multiple facets of the website, including data scraping, creating APIs, and search engine optimization.
-It is important to note that when I worked in the office, the Public Advocate was Letitia James.
-She is now the Attorney General and Jumaane D. Williams is the Public Advocate.
-The website front-end has undergone some changes but the function remains the same.
+The Landlord Watchlist is a project created by the Office of the Public Advocate that exposes the worst landlords in NYC.
+During my time at the office, I contributed to various aspects of the Landlord Watchlist.
+I did data cleaning and data modeling using Python as well as developed a RESTful API using Flask.
+I also wrote SQL queries to optimize the search engine and began the creation of a new search engine.

-### <a href="https://landlordwatchlist.com/" target="_blank">View the current Landlord Watchlist.</a>
+### <a href="https://landlordwatchlist.com/" target="_blank">View the Landlord Watchlist.</a>